C5m7b4/algorithms-01/README.md

 Now that we've used a closure, let's look at what currying or partial application looks like.
 It's really the same concept, but we could have a generic curry function or we could just curry the function specific to our needs.

+## branch 9

+Let's take a look at how you can curry functions and use partial application/currying to make deffered functions.